madeline-scyphers/boa/docs/user_guide/package_overview.rst

 Starting From Command Line
 *********************************************

-If you are using :doc:`BOA's </index>` in built :mod:`.controller` for your run script, you can start your run easily from the command line
+If you are using :doc:`BOA's </index>` in built :mod:`.controller` for your run script, you can start your run easily from the command line.

-With your conda environment activated:
+With your conda environment for boa activated, run:

     python -m boa --config_path path/to/your/config/file

-type:
+For a list of options and descriptions, type:

     python -m boa --help

-for a list of options and descriptions

 .. todo::
     Add more information here when other language feature is fully merged in